Create a package in Distributor - Amazon Systems Manager

 Use the In-place update option to add new or updated files to an existing package installation without taking the associated application offline.

-To create a package (simple)
+To create a package using the Simple workflow

 1. Open the Amazon Systems Manager console at https://console.amazonaws.cn/systems-manager/.